All About Manual Lensometer »

 - repeat the same procedure for the left lens.

-Determining the power of sphero-cylindrical lenses
+Determining the power of sphero-cylindrical lenses in a manual lensometer

 Neutralizing spherical and cylindrical components of a toric lens involves a completely different approach than you do for neutralizing the power of a spherical lens.

 With the help of a few tips, however, you can measure the power very fast and with accuracy.
 For that, you must pay key attention to the central orientation of the dots and clarity of lines and dots.

 Process of toric lens power measurement in a manual lensometer